 - disabled or have special educational needs SEND

 - Young Carers

+- Children who need a social worker

 - Children in Care/ those recently returned to family from care

-- Children Missing Education CME
+- Children Missing Education CME and children missing from school.

-- privately fostered children
+- privately fostered

 - LGBT (lesbian gay bisexual trans)

 - asylum seekers

 - living transient lifestyles

 - do not have English as a first language

-- affected by domestic abuse

-- affected by substance misuse/drug use
+- affected by domestic abuse/substance misuse/drug use/parental mental health issues

 - affected by mental health issues including self-harm and eating disorders.

 - affected by poor parenting

 - at risk of Fabricated or Induced Illness

 - at risk of gang and youth violence.

 - living away from home

 - vulnerable to being bullied, or engaging in bullying including cyber, homophobic, racist etc.

 - missing from home or care

 - living in chaotic and unsupportive home situations

 - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

 - vulnerable to extremism or radicalisation.

 - vulnerable to faith abuse

 - involved directly or indirectly in child sexual exploitation CSE,CCE or trafficking

-- at risk of Honour Based Violence (HBV) including;

-female genital mutilation (FGM), forced marriage and breast ironing.
+- at risk of Honour Based Violence/Abuse (HBV/A) including; female genital mutilation (FGM) ,forced marriage and breast ironing.